Job outlooks for Geological and mineral technologists and technicians

 An employment outlook has not been assigned to this occupation in this region due to low levels of employment.

-The employment outlook will be moderate for Geological and mineral technologists and technicians (NOC 22101) in Alberta for the 2024-2026 period.
+The employment outlook will be Limited for geological and mineral technologists and technicians (NOC 22101) in Alberta for the 2025-2027 period.

 The following factors contributed to this outlook: